 The middle section of each session is called Space.
 The spaces we create can have a powerful impact on the relationships we build.
-In this section, we engage with our own experience through an activity, which maybe an interactive exercise or guided reflection.
+In this part of the session, we are going to learn to Be Present as we engage with an activity.
 This section helps embed the habits of being curious, being present and reimagining.

 Lastly, the session ends with moment of Sanctuary.
+In this part of the session, we are going to learn to Reimagine, noticing where we are most in need of renewed hope.
 This is a time to reflect and know God's presence, to pray and ask God to be at work as you think about what to apply to your everyday context and what your Top Takeaway is.